Hassan Rabia: International career

-Gulf Cup of Nations
+Arabian Gulf Cup

-Hassan has made appearances in the 2009 Gulf Cup of Nations and the 2010 Gulf Cup of Nations.
+Hassan has made appearances in the 19th Arabian Gulf Cup and the 20th Arabian Gulf Cup.

-He first showed his talent during the 2003 Gulf Cup of Nations, scoring a hat-trick in a 4-0 win over Iraq and a goal in the semifinals in a 1-0 win over Qatar.
-Hassan was awarded the "Top Goal Scorer" award of the competition with a total of four goals. he helped his team to win their first ever Gulf Cup of Nations trophy.
-He scored one goal in the 2009 Gulf Cup of Nations in a 4-0 win over Iraq.
+He first showed his talent during the 19th Arabian Gulf Cup, scoring a hat-trick in a 4–0 win over Iraq and a goal in the semifinals in a 1–0 win over Qatar.
+Hassan was awarded the "Top Goal Scorer" award of the competition with a total of four goals.
+He helped his team to win their first ever Arabian Gulf Cup trophy.

 AFC Asian Cup Qualification

 Hassan has made an appearance in the 2011 AFC Asian Cup qualification.
-In his only match, he scored a goal in a 1-0 win over Kuwait.
+In his only match, he scored a goal in a 1–0 win over Kuwait.
 Oman failed to qualify for the 2011 AFC Asian Cup.

 FIFA World Cup Qualification

 Hassan has made one appearance in the 2010 FIFA World Cup qualification and five appearances in the 2014 FIFA World Cup qualification.